 'Til the end of time....

-- And then, nearly twenty years later, Disney bought the Star Wars franchise and started production on a new series of films, which indeed take place after the original trilogy and are likely to feature the original cast as supporting characters.
+- And then, nearly twenty years later, Disney bought the Star Wars franchise and started production on a new series of films, which indeed take place after the original trilogy and features the original cast as supporting characters.

-- The Jonas Brothers do this to themselves in the song "Year 3000."
+- Busted did this to themselves in the song "Year 3000."